JohnDGodwin/sandbox/guides/radxa_sandbox.md

 <h3>Step 1 - Set up your host system</h3>

   Debian 12 is recommended.
 QEMU has a [bug](https://github.com/docker/buildx/issues/1170#issuecomment-2136084089) with later Ubuntu distros when chrooting into an aarch64 environment.

+  Download the sandbox.img for the radxa.
+The sandbox.img is identical to the release image, but contains an extra 1.5G of free space for extras.

 <h3>Step 2 - Install required packages</h3>